vidurb/actions-runner-node/README.md

 # actions-runner-node
-This image extends `summerwind/actions-runner:latest` and adds Node v14, Yarn and Python 3.
+This image extends `summerwind/actions-runner:latest` and adds Node v14 & Yarn.

 Available at: